AdamIlnicki24/AdamIlnicki24/README.md

 Clasicos is a full‑stack web application and neutral gathering place for Polish fans of both FC Barcelona and Real Madrid.
 Built with NestJS and Next.js, it offers a rich set of features:

 - **Create Your Team**
-  Choose the all‑time top eleven players of Barcelona and Real Madrid in the 21st century, drawn from our extensive player database.
+  Choose the all‑time top eleven players of Barcelona and Real Madrid in the 21st century, drawn from my extensive player database.

 - **Player Suggestions**
-  If a favourite player isn’t yet listed, submit a quick suggestion form and our admins will review and add them.
+  If a favourite player isn’t yet listed, submit a quick suggestion form and the admin will review and add them.

 - **Two User Roles**
   - **Visitors:** Can build teams, comment, and recommend other users' comments.